aiqm/torchani/docs/src/migrating-to-3.rst

     # or
     energies = model((species_indices, coords)).energies

-you should now do this instead:
+you may prefer to do instead:

 .. code-block:: python

     import torchani
+    from torchani import single_point

     atomic_nums = torch.tensor([[1, 6, 6, 1]])
     coords = torch.tensor(...)
     model = torchani.models.ANI1x()

-    result = model.sp(atomic_nums, coords)
+    result = single_point(model, atomic_nums, coords)
     energies = result["energies"]

-Here "sp" stands for a "single-point calculation" (typical chemistry jargon).
+Here "single-point" is typical chemistry jargon for "calculation on fixed molecule coords".
 This was changed since it allows models to output more than a single scalar value, which is necessary e.g. for models that output charges.
-Additionally, the new version is simpler and allows for outputting forces and hessians without any familiarity with torch (no need to do anything with `torch.Tensor.requires_grad`).
-Calling a model directly is still possible, but *discouraged*.
+Additionally, the new allows for outputting forces and hessians without any familiarity with torch (no need to do anything with `torch.Tensor.requires_grad`).
+Calling a model directly is still possible.

 To output other quantities of interest use:

 .. code-block:: python

-    result = model.sp(atomic_nums, coords, forces=True, hessians=True)
+    result = single_point(model, atomic_nums, coords, forces=True, hessians=True)
     atomic_charges = result["atomic_charges"]  # Only for models that support this
     energies = result["energies"]
     forces = result["forces"]